smaccm/march-drop-manifest/README.md

  * An instance of virtualised Linux running.
 Linux has access to all USB devices and the eMMC/SD storage.
 Its console output is redirected to the seL4 debug serial port.
 Linux can be logged into through the console, or over the network (using either the Odroid-XU's Ethernet or a Wifi adapter plugged into a USB port).
  * A set of CAmkES/seL4 components implementing a simple ping-pong scenario.
 These components are generated from an AADL system description and user-provided C code.
  * Native seL4 device drivers.
-   * USB: optionally used by the Linux VM
+   * USB: optionally used by the Linux VM, built into the hypervisor.
-   * PWM, timer: used by the ping-pong example
+   * timer: pwm timer used by the ping-pong example, built into the dispatcher component.
  * The ping-pong components run isolated from the Linux VM
  * Depending on a configuration option (`CONFIG_VM_USB`) the VM's USB access is either passthrough or goes through the native seL4 USB driver.
 By default passthrough is used for USB.
  * The eMMC/SD access always uses passthrough.
- * When any of USB or eMMC are accessed using passthrough then Linux has access tot he DAM controller, which opens up a big security hole.
-The native USB driver helps to close this hole by avoiding USB passthrough, and a native eMMC controller will be developed to close this hole in the future.
+ * When any of USB or eMMC are accessed using passthrough then Linux has access to the DMA controller, which opens up a big security hole.
+The native USB driver helps to close this hole by avoiding USB passthrough, and a native eMMC controller will be developed to completely close this hole in the future.

 ## Prerequisites